arkency/posts/posts/2016-02-29-using-anonymous-modules-and-prepend-to-work-with-generated-code.md

 ---

-In my previous blog-post [about using setters](/2016/01/drop-this-before-validation-and-use-method/) one of the commenter mentioned a case in which the setter methods are created by a gem.
-How can we overwrite the setters in such situation?
+In my previous blog-post [about using setters](/2016/01/drop-this-before-validation-and-use-method/) one of the commenter mentioned a case in which **the setter methods are created by a gem.
+How can we overwrite the setters in such situation?**

 <!-- more -->

-Imagine a gem `awesome` which gives you `Awesome` module that you could use in your class to get  `awesome=` getter and `awesome=(val)` setter with an interesting logic.
+Imagine a gem `awesome` which gives you `Awesome` module that you could use in your class to get  `awesome` getter and `awesome=(val)` setter with an interesting logic.
 You would use it like that:

 ```